mascarell/nikke-map/readme.md

 # Interacive map for NIKKE Goddess of Victory.

+## Link to embed on your site -> https://nikke-map.onrender.com/

 I made it open source and hosted on render.com so anyone can embed it on their own websites.

 If you attribute it's cool ([Loot & Waifus](https://www.youtube.com/@lootandwaifus)) but it's not required.